China's pandemic Olympics begins, with lockdown and boycotts

 In the lead-up to the Olympics, China's suppression of dissent was also on display in the controversy surrounding Chinese tennis star Peng Shuai.
 She disappeared from public view last year after accusing a former Communist Party official of sexual assault.
 Her accusation was quickly scrubbed from the internet, and discussion of it remains heavily censored.

-Concerned for her safety, tennis greats and others outside China demanded on social media to know, “Where is Peng Shuai?”
-A surreal cat-and-mouse game has since unfolded, with Peng making a brief appearance at a youth tennis event and speaking by video link with International Olympic Committee President Thomas Bach as part of efforts to allay concerns about her.
+Concerned for her safety, tennis greats and others outside China demanded on social media to know, "Where is Peng Shuai?"
+A surreal cat-and-mouse game has since unfolded, with Peng making a brief appearance at a youth tennis event and speaking by video link with the IOC's Bach as part of efforts to allay concerns about her.

+In the shadow of those political issues, China puts on its show.
+Ahead of the official ceremony, dancers, in a variety of colorful white snowsuits, entertained the crowd, including some who boogied with Bing Dwen Dwen, the chubby panda mascot for the Games.
+The stadium was relatively full — though by no means at capacity — after authorities decided to allow a select group to attend events.
+Many got into the groove, holding up their phones with the light shining.

-While the political issues have overshadowed the run-up, as with any Olympics, attention will shift Saturday — at least partially — from the geopolitical issues of the day to the athletes themselves.
+Once the cauldron is lit, as with any Olympics, attention will shift Saturday — at least partially — from the geopolitical issues of the day to the athletes themselves.

 All eyes turn now to whether Alpine skiing superstar Mikaela Shiffrin, who already owns three Olympic medals, can exceed sky-high expectations.
 How snowboard sensation Shaun White will cap off his Olympic career — and if the sport's current standard-bearer, Chloe Kim, will wow us again.
 And whether Russia's women will sweep the medals in figure skating.